algolia/examples/infinite-scroll/guide.md

 Right now our search doesn't do anything, and that's because we haven't added any widgets.
 We need to add, at least, our search box and our results.

-We need to first create an array that will hold all of our widgets.
-We'll start with our search box widget.
+We need to first create our widgets.

 ```
 var searchBoxWidget = instantsearch.widgets.searchBox({